Here’s a riddle: Your bike has a component that costs nothing and weighs nothing. But it is essential if you want to go ride. What is it?

 Well, this story’s headline probably gave away the answer.
 It is the air in your tires.

 Pneumatic tires on any vehicle are supported by pressurized air in an airtight chamber.
 Higher PSI (pounds per square inch) makes the tire harder.
 Lower PSI makes it feel softer.
-Tire pressure has a huge impact on how a bike performs.
+Bike tire pressure has a huge impact on how a bike performs.
 Checking your tire pressure is the simplest and most important piece of regular maintenance you can perform.

 So where do you begin if you’re new to cycling and just got a road, mountain, gravel, or cyclocross bike?
 Conveniently, every bike tire has recommended PSI stamped into the rubber on the sidewall.
 (Pro tip: If you’re mounting a tire, align that pressure rating next to the valve for easy reference.)